Last Updated on

 Diaper Essentials For Toddlers (1 to 3 Years)

 A toddler diaper bag checklist is quite different from that of a baby’s since the requirements are a tad unique.
 However, many items might still be common.
+Here is a list of things to keep ready for a toddler’s diaper bag:

 1. Plastic Bags

 These have to be carried without a doubt.
-Beyond diapers, a toddler might end up using a lot more baby wipes or you might need to dispose of snack wrappers and other items as well.
+Beyond diapers, a toddler might end up using a lot more baby wipes, or you might need to dispose of snack wrappers and other items as well.

 2. Toy Bag